specklesystems/speckle-docs/user/powerbi.md

 #### Loading objects

-In order to load the objects from the table into the viewer, just add the fields `Stream URL` and `Object ID` onto their respective inputs in the visual.
+In order to load the objects from the table into the viewer, just add the fields `Project URL` and `Object ID` onto their respective inputs in the visual.

 ![Visual inputs](./img-powerbi/visual-inputs.png)